 Infant-Toddler Child Care Sample Op-Ed

-Writing an op-ed in your local newspaper is an effective way to get the attention of your community and policymakers on child care.
+Writing an op-ed in your local newspaper is an effective way to get the attention of your community and urge policymakers to Think Babies on child care.

-Use the following example to advocate for quality child care.
+Use the following example to advocate for affordable, high-quality child care.
 Be sure to personalize the text and make it relevant to your community!
 For more information on how to write an op-ed, click here.
 If you’d like assistance submitting an op-ed to your local paper, email us at email@example.com.

 [AUTHOR’S NAME, TITLE AND ORGANIZATION (IF APPLICABLE)]